opencv/opencv/modules/core/doc/drawing_functions.rst

     :param thickness: Thickness of lines that make up the rectangle.
 Negative values, like  ``CV_FILLED`` , mean that the function has to draw a filled rectangle.

     :param lineType: Type of the line.
-See  :cpp:func:`line`  description.
+See  :ocv:func:`line`  description.

     :param shift: Number of fractional bits in the point coordinates.